nu-i-sho/Elifir/README.md

 The first issue I encountered was that IntelliSense crashed Visual Studio.
 To work around this, I continued writing nested `If` statements in Notepad and only compiled the code in Visual Studio without opening the file.
 The next barrier was the error: *"CS8078: An expression is too long or complex to compile."*.
-I resolved this by splitting the expression into portions concated through variables, allowing me to extend the testing expression to ten times its original length.
+I resolved this by splitting the expression into portions connected through variables, allowing me to extend the testing expression to ten times its original length.

 I expected some error that the type was out of the maximum nesting depth of the generic type.

-Nothing like that happens, but StackOverflowException during compilation instead.
+Nothing like that happens, but `StackOverflowException` during compilation instead.
-Also, I found out that when the expression has a compilation error (for example, extra `End`), it is enough to have a much smaller expression to have SO Exception.
+Also, I found out that when the expression has a compilation error (for example, extra `End`), it is enough to have a much smaller expression to have `StackOverflowException`.
 It looks like it was caused during error message building.
 This investigation summarizes the limitation of nesting in the generic type is about 1000, and still, there is no exact number.
 But it is impossible to have comfortable work when it is 100 because of the long compilation time and VS slowing down as IDE.